dwwatson1/coronavirus_pandemic_playbook/README.md

 3. Population density
 4. State Mandate Policy

-Let's revist our questions from the beginning of the project.
+Let's revisit our questions from the beginning of the project.

 ```
 1. Which social, economic, geographical, lifestyle or political factors contributed the most the spread of the disease?